confluentinc/ksql/docs/developer-guide/serialization.rst

 |                         | ``org.apache.kafka.common.serialization.StringSerializer``, or equivalent.                 |
 +-------------------------+--------------------------------------------------------------------------------------------+

-As the format only supports primitive types it can only be used where the schema contains a single field.
+Because the format supports only primitive types, you can only use it when the schema contains a single field.

 For example, if your Kafka messages have a ``long`` key you can make them available to KSQL a statement similar to: